 If you prefer renting a car service, you can get to Gordes from Avignon in less than an hour.
 That is the case when the traffic condition is ideal.

 If it is the public transportation you prefer, it takes 2 bus rides to reach Gordes from Avignon.
 That will take you approximately 2 hours if you depart from Avignon during the “matching bus schedules.”

 So, for the question “should you stay in Gordes or just have a day tour?” my recommendation is:

 Considering the number of attractions in Gordes, staying for a night in Gordes is unnecessary.
 However, you may need to stay in Avignon (or nearby cities) to quickly get to Gordes for a day trip.

 I recommend hiring a private vehicle for faster travel to Gordes and convenience in getting to the different attractions around the village.
 Here are the parking lots in Gordes in case you need them:

 - Lower parking lot – more spacious than the upper parking lot and has toilet rooms (Many visitors complain about the cleanliness of the toilet)

-- Upper parking lot – closer to the village center but is smaller than the lower parking lot.
+- The upper parking lot is closer to the village center but smaller than the lower parking lot.